rosedo/npm-csv-each/README.md

   raiseOnMissingColumns: true,
   raiseOnExtraColumns: true,

+  // if false: the record will have values defined by the options "defaultValueOnEmptyColumn" "defaultValueOnMissingColumn"
+  skipEmptyLines: true,

   // if true: use the CSV values (array) instead of turning it into an object
   returnArrays: false,